MicrosoftDocs/power-platform/power-platform/guidance/coe/nurture-components.md

 #### Training in a day pages in Nurture apps - Maker app

 >[!NOTE]
 >In the February 2023 release, the **Training in a day registration** canvas app has been replaced with the Nurture apps - Maker model-driven app.
 The new app uses model-driven app features and custom pages.
 The Training in a day registration canvas app has been renamed to [deprecated] Training in a day registration and will be removed from the solution by June 2023.
+>
 >The update has been made to use the benefits of custom pages and [Creator Kit](https://aka.ms/creatorkit) components.
 You can provide feedback about the new experience by raising [an issue in GitHub](https://aka.ms/coe-starter-kit-issues).

 If you're planning to run a Training in a Day event, use this page in the Nurture apps - Maker app to enable your users to register for upcoming events.

 **Permission**: As soon as you're running internal training events, share the Nurture apps - Maker with everyone in the organization.

 **Prerequisite**: This app uses Microsoft Dataverse.
-If you've installed this solution in a Production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.
+If you've installed this solution in a production environment, end users need to have a Per User license, or the app needs to be assigned a Per App license, or the environment needs to be covered by pay-as-you-go.

 ![Training in a Day Registration app.](media/training1.png "Training in a Day Registration app")